microsoft/InnerEye-DeepLearning/docs/building_models.md

   * Various files identifying the dataset and structure names.
   * A `thumbnails` directory, containing an image file for the maximal predicted slice for each structure of each test or validation subject.
-  * For test or validation subject, a directory containing a Nifti file for each predicted structure.
+  * For each test or validation subject, a directory containing a Nifti file for each predicted structure.
 * If there are comparison runs (specified by the config parameter `comparison_blob_storage_paths`), there will be a subdirectory named after each of those runs, each containing its own `epoch_NNN` subdirectory, and there will be a file `MetricsAcrossAllRuns.csv` directly under `outputs`, combining the data from